HasanAhmed01-Js/evershop-webdriverio-test-automation-demo/READ.md

-# 🧪 Swag Labs Ecommerce Website Webdriverio Test Automation
+# 🧪 Swag Labs Ecommerce Website Webdriverio Test Automation.
 This repository contains a test automation setup using **WebdriverIO** for the [Swag Labs](https://www.saucedemo.com/).
 There are 3 test scenarios and those will covers a user can login with their credentials, adding products into the cart and checkout.

 **Scenario Name**: First : Login with locked_out_user and verify the error message